mevans505/2024-VR-scene/episodes/mutlidimensional-content.Rmd

-Given the wide-availability of camera sensors, including on smart phones and digital cameras, digital images are the widest available multi-dimensional media.
+Given the wide-availability of camera sensors, including on smart phones and digital cameras, digital images are the widest available multidimensional media.

 ### Image Platforms
 Collections of images are found across many website, and popular search engines